 Getting a business off the ground without any outside financing or business loan can be a herculean task especially for SMEs with little or no financial awareness.
-To grow a business, you need to hire new employees, invest in the supply chain, maintain day to day operations, and so on and so forth.
+To grow a business, you need to hire new employees, invest in the supply chain, maintain day-to-day operations, and so on and so forth.

-Business loans can enable you to get from point A to point B, providing the much-needed capital to kick start your journey.
+Business loans can enable you to get from point A to point B, providing the much-needed capital to kick-start your journey.
 However, these loans are infamous for being hard to get; and, should anything go south, you may end up losing the collateral put up for the loan.

-Hence, having a clear idea about the lending process, the types of loans available, and lender’s prerequisites are considered critical for any business.
+Hence, having a clear idea about the lending process, the types of loans available, and the lender’s prerequisites are considered critical for any business.

 Understanding business requirements

 Business needs are very subjective.
 This means before approaching lenders; it is imperative to understand the purpose and requirement of the loan; as in, why they want the loan and how are they going to use it.
 Good debt creates value in the long term while bad debt pushes the business towards financial distress and eventually leads to bankruptcy or closure of the business.

 Also, being over-leveraged or under-leveraged might have long term ramifications for the business and can affect the financial health of the company.

 In short, it is important to assess the purpose, amount and timing of a business loan before you start reaching out to lenders.

 Here’s a definitive list of options that’ll help you get a business loan approved.